OUR TEAM AND PARTNERS: WHO IS GV2050?

 SUSTAINABLE AGRICULTURE: LOOKING TO THE FUTURE

-Population growth in the Galapagos archipelago has generated in the last decades the permanent need of product importation from the continent.
+In the last couple of decades, population growth in the Galapagos Archipelago has generated the permanent need of product importation from the continent mainland.
 These products constitute a risk of plagues and illness for the local crops.

-To begin with the second phase of the GV2050 project, starting in November 2017 we are working with the rural areas with ecological restoration actions, promoting the recovery of the altered ecosystems inside the farms.
-We are currently evaluating the productivity and the cost-benefit of the use of water saving technologies in the production of first necessity products in Santa Cruz and Floreana.
+The second phase of GV2050, commencing November 2017, will be working in rural areas.
+Using ecological restoration actions, the key objective is to promote the recovery of altered ecosystems within farms.
+GV2050 is presentlu evaluating the productivity and cost-benefit of the use of water-saving technologies in the production of first-necessity products in Santa Cruz and Floreana.